yzha0/Econ_Thesis_W23/README.md

-# Undergraduate Thesis: "Unemployment Insurance recipiency in NY: From a social network perspective"
+# Undergraduate Economic Thesis: "Unemployment Insurance recipiency in NY: From a social network perspective"

 Here you put a brief description of the project.